claremcgillis/Daedalus-Labyrinth/README.md

    The explorer is at the treasure

 # English or pseudocode description of algorithm
-   move in all directions possible
+   move in all directions possible (North, South, East, West)

    if person is not at a dead end